placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-11-13-mobula8-runcam.md

 | ![29](/assets/images/not-mobula8-29.png) |   ![30](/assets/images/not-mobula8-30.png) | ![34](/assets/images/not-mobula8-34.png) |

-- filters, [gyro low pass 2 can be disabled](https://youtu.be/E3s5XYk3M74?si=tRDyE5hmXNsq65gD&t=344) because the PID loop frequency is equal to the gyro update rate (8KHz), there is no antialiasing needed. also set these parameters to be profile-independent (`set simplified_gyro_filter = ON` and `set simplified_dterm_filter = OFF`):
+- filters for mobula8 frame and gemfan 2023 props. [gyro low pass 2 can be disabled](https://youtu.be/E3s5XYk3M74?si=tRDyE5hmXNsq65gD&t=344) because the PID loop frequency is equal to the gyro update rate (8KHz), there is no antialiasing needed. also set these parameters to be profile-independent (`set simplified_gyro_filter = ON` and `set simplified_dterm_filter = OFF`):

 ```
 set rpm_filter_weights = 100,20,20